If your child has a medical condition you need to inform the school’s principal and your child’s teacher.

-It is important to keep information about your child’s medical conditions up-to-date.
-If there is a change in your child’s care plan or medication, you should contact the school either by phone or in person.
+To make sure the plan is effective, it is important to keep information about your child’s medical conditions up-to-date.
+If there is a change in your child’s care plan or medication, you should advise the school as soon as possible, either by phone, in writing or in person.

-If your child needs to take medication during school hours you should talk with their teacher about necessary arrangements and provide written instructions for storing and administering the medication.
+If your child needs to take medication during school hours please talk with their teacher about necessary arrangements and provide written instructions for storing and administering the medication.

-The Royal Children’s Hospital – Kids health info for parents
+The Royal Children’s Hospital – Kid’s Health Info Fact Sheets